 If you’re investing for the long term, a looming recession shouldn’t panic you.
-You may want to off-load some investments to take some profits off the table.
+You may want to offload some investments to take some profits off the table.
 But for the most part, your strategy should not be to sell when prices are low.
-You may think you’ll get back in when prices have stopped falling, but it’s impossible to call a bottom until it has passed.
+You may think you’ll get back in when prices stop falling, but it’s impossible to call a bottom until it passes.

 Instead, you should hold the positions that you entered as long-term investments.
-That said, if you have cash to invest, you may want to consider buying recession-friendly sectors such as consumer staples, utilities and health care.
+That said, if you have the cash to invest, you may want to consider buying recession-friendly sectors such as consumer staples, utilities and healthcare.
 Stocks that have been paying a dividend for many years are also a good choice.
 These tend to be long-established companies that can withstand a downturn.

 Tips for Smart Investing

-- If you’re unsure of how to build a recession-proof portfolio, a financial advisor can help.
-Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- If you’re unsure of how to build a portfolio that accounts for a recession, a financial advisor can help.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A recession has the potential to bring serious losses.
 That’s why any investing plan starts with understanding how much risk you can tolerate.
-Our asset allocation calculator considers your risk tolerance to guide you to the optimal portfolio.
+SmartAsset’s asset allocation calculator considers your risk tolerance to guide you to the optimal portfolio.

 Photo credit: ©iStock.com/ljubaphoto, ©iStock.com/fizkes, ©iStock.com/vm